College football national championships in NCAA Division I FBS: National championship claims

 The majority of these claims, but not all, are based on championships awarded from selectors listed as "major" in the official NCAA Football Bowl Subdivision Records publication.
 Not all championships awarded by third party selectors, nor all those listed in the NCAA records book, are necessarily claimed by each school.
-(Note: The following schools either make no apparent statement or claim regarding national championships, or clearly state no claims on a national championship, despite the listing of a national championship for that school in the official NCAA Football Bowl Subdivision Records: Arizona State, Colgate, Duke, Missouri, Purdue, Utah, Vanderbilt, and Washington & Jefferson.)
+(Note: The following schools either make no apparent statement or claim regarding national championships, or clearly state no claims on a national championship, despite the listing of a national championship for that school in the official NCAA Football Bowl Subdivision Records: Arizona State, Colgate, Duke, Oregon, Purdue, Utah, Vanderbilt, and Washington & Jefferson.)
 Therefore, these claims represent how each individual school sees their own history on the subject of national championships.

 The tables below include only national championship claims originating from each particular school and therefore represent the point-of-view of each individual institution.
 Each total number of championships, and the years for which they are claimed, are documented by the particular school on its official website, in its football media guide, on a prominent stadium sign, or in other official publications or literature (see Source).
 If a championship is not mentioned by a school for any particular season, regardless of whether it was awarded by a selector or listed in a third-party publication such as the official NCAA Football Bowl Subdivision Records, it is not considered to be claimed by that institution.